 How to Change Oil on 2-Stroke Outboard Boat Motor

-If you have a 2-stroke outboard boat motor, it’s important to change the oil regularly in order to keep it running properly.
-Here’s how to do it:
+If you have a 2-stroke outboard boat motor, it’s essential to change the oil regularly to keep it running correctly.
+Here’s how to do it: 1.
+Start by draining the old oil from the engine.

-There should be a drain plug somewhere on the lower part of the engine; consult your owner’s manual to find it.
+There should be a drain plug located somewhere on the lower part of the engine; consult your owner’s manual to find its exact location.
 Remove the plug and let all of the oil drain out into a catch pan.
+2. Once all the old oil has been drained, replace the drain plug and refill the engine with new oil.

 That’s all there is to changing the oil in a 2-stroke outboard boat motor!
 By following these simple steps, you’ll keep your engine running smoothly for years to come.